Skip to main content

 The Effect of Carbon Pricing on Firm Performance: Worldwide Evidence

-Authors : Li Weikai (Singapore Management University); Tinghua Duan (IESEG School of Management); Hong Zhang (Singapore Management University)
+Authors : Li Weikai (Singapore Management University); Tinghua Duan (EDHEC); Hong Zhang (Singapore Management University)

 Discussant : Tuomas Tomunen (Boston College)